Andre-LA/nene/docs/spritesheet.md

 function SpriteSheet:get_source_rect(column: isize, row: isize)
 ```

-get the source get from the spritesheet at the column and row.
+Get the source get from the spritesheet at the column and row.

 ### SpriteSheet:draw